Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you roll damage for an attack you make with a Melee cold weapon that you are holding with two hands, you can treat any 1 or 2 on a damage die as a 3.
-The weapon must have the Two-Handed or Versatile property to gain this benefit.
+When you roll damage for an attack you make with a Melee Weapon that you are holding with two hands, you can treat any 1 or 2 on a damage die as a 3.
+The weapon must have the :weapon-prop-two-handed: **Two-Handed** or :weapon-prop-versatile: **Versatile** property to gain this benefit.

 ---